Myeloperoxidase Test FAQ

 MPO Blood Test - More Information

-The myeloperoxidase test, also known as an MPO lab test, measures the level of anti-myeloperoxidase antibodies in the blood
+The myeloperoxidase test, also known as an anti-myeloperoxidase test, MPO blood test, and MPO lab test, measures the level of anti-myeloperoxidase (MPO) antibody blood level.

 Myeloperoxidase (MPO) is a type of protein / enzyme that is found in special types of white blood cells in the immune system.
 In the presence of foreign invaders, myeloperoxidase is released into the cells and helps destroy microbes attacking the body.
 MPO levels may also have some role in assessing risk in people with chest pain.